French Guiana

 Fully integrated in the French Republic since 1946, French Guiana is a part of the European Union, and its official currency is the euro.
 A large part of French Guiana's economy depends on jobs and businesses associated with the presence of the Guiana Space Centre, now the European Space Agency's primary launch site near the equator.
 As elsewhere in France, the official language is standard French, but each ethnic community has its own language, of which French Guianese Creole, a French-based creole language, is the most widely spoken.
 French Guiana is the only territory on the continental mainland of the Americas that is still under the sovereignty of a European state.

-The border between French Guiana and Brazil is the longest land border that France shares with another country, as well as one of only two borders which France shares with non-European states, the other being the border with Suriname in the west.
+The border between French Guiana and Brazil is the longest land border that France shares with another country, as well as one of only two borders that France shares with non-European states, the other being the border with Suriname in the west.